Who we are

-Our work exposes the institutions that are financing environmentally destructive projects and help Australians hold these institutions accountable.
+Our work exposes the institutions that are financing environmentally destructive projects and helps Australians hold these institutions accountable.
 We work with the community to prevent investment in projects that would harm the environment and drive global warming.

-Market Forces is proud to be an affiliate project of Friends of the Earth Australia and a member of the BankTrack international network, connecting us with passionate campaigners, environmental issue experts and advocates of environmentally sustainable behaviour from the finance sector.
+Market Forces is proud to be an affiliate project of Friends of the Earth Australia and a member of the BankTrack international network, connecting us with passionate campaigners, environmental issue experts and advocates of environmentally sustainable behaviour from the finance world.

 Our vision is a future where institutions invest with a high degree of respect for the environment, utilising our money to deliver solutions to major environmental issues, and where the community holds to account the custodians of their money to ensure it is used to benefit the environment.

-The Market Forces Team
+The Market Forces team

 Kate has a Bachelor of Journalism and previous experience in the arts and government sectors.
 Before joining Market Forces she was the Communications Officer at the Australian Marine Conservation Society.
 Her focus is engaging supporters through Market Forces’ digital channels.